Medical contribution by Robert Setton, M.D.

 Most birth control pills use synthetic hormones that are similar to those produced in the female body—estrogen and progesterone.
 These hormones work together to prevent ovulation by signaling to the brain to decrease production and release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 FSH and LH are vital in the maturation and ovulation of eggs during a typical menstrual cycle.

-The estrogen and progesterone from the birth control pills also cause the uterine lining to become inhospitable for embryo implantation and causing the cervical mucus to be too hostile of an environment for sperm to swim toward the cervix.
-So the pills actually work in multiple ways simultaneously to achieve contraception.
+The estrogen and progesterone from the birth control pills also cause the uterine lining and cervical mucous to become suboptimal for conception to take place.
+The pills work in multiple ways simultaneously to achieve contraception.

 When should I stop taking birth control pills if I am trying to conceive?